-Derelict refers to any cargo, vessel, etc. abandoned in the sea with no hope of recovery a. the tariff classification of such goods as determined in accordance with the provisions of the Customs Tariff Act;
+Derelict refers to any cargo, vessel, etc. abandoned in the sea with no hope of recovery

 2. (a) In the context of the Customs Act, what is the meaning of assessment?

 As per sec.
 2(2), "assessment" means determination of the dutiability of any goods and the amount of duty, tax, cess or any other sum so payable, if any, under this Act or under the Customs Tariff Act, 1975 (hereinafter referred to as the Customs Tariff Act) or under any other law for the time being in force, with reference to